peredaniel/wargames-dice-roller/README.md

 [View in the PlayStore](https://play.google.com/store/apps/details?id=com.prietomartinez.wargamesdiceroller)

 The iOS app is currently compatible with **iPhone devices running iOS 17 or higher**.
-The Android app is compatible with devices running **Android 9 or higher**, and is available in the following stores:
+The Android app is compatible with devices running **Android 9 or higher**.
+Both are available in the following stores:
 * Europe (all countries)

 ## Version history